wpengine/phpcompat/readme.txt

 == Upgrade Notice ==

-= 1.0.0 =
+= 1.0.1 =
-- Major update to add PHP 7 checking support
-- Improved the UX of the progress bar
-- Fixed bug with the way the plugin menu was registered
+- Updated compatibility library with a few bugfixes
+- Added skip logic to prevent checker from hanging